-"iCan Bike", formerly "Lose the Training Wheels", is a unique 5-day summer program experience to give individuals with disabilities the self-confidence to learn to ride a two-wheel bicycle.
+"iCan Bike", formerly "Lose the Training Wheels", is a unique 5-day summer program experience to give individuals with disabilities (ages 8 and older) the self-confidence to learn to ride a two-wheel bicycle.
 Using specialized equipment, coaching, and encouragement, participants will "lose the training wheels!"
 For individuals with disabilities, learning to ride a bicycle has many benefits, such as increased confidence and self-esteem, inclusion with peers, independent transportation, and most important, increased quality of life through recreation.

 iCan Bike Finale